alokc83/obsidian-journal-prompter/README.md

 - **Pricing Display**: See input/output costs per 1M tokens for online models
 - **Latest Models First**: Shows the 2 most recent models by default, with option to view all
 - **Clean Interface**: Simplified settings focused on what matters
-- **Flexible Input**: Works with text selections or all content above cursor
+- **Simple & Direct**: Generates prompts directly - no text selection needed

 ## 🚀 Installation